howeyc/ledger/README.md

 This is a project to parse and import transactions in a ledger file similar to the [Ledger](http://ledger-cli.org) command line tool written in C++.

-I have been using this tool to track my finances for over a year.
-I have data going back over five years.

 ## Simple Ledger file support

 The ledger file this will parse is much simpler than the C++ tool.